Personal Growth Groups

 Do you have questions or concerns about any of these issues?

 - Managing feelings of depression or anxiety

 - Coping with overwhelming emotions

 Group participation can provide you with the support to deal with these or similar concerns.
 Groups generally form during the second month of classes.
 Initial psychological consultations are necessary before being referred to any group.
 A brief appointment with the group facilitator is also required before joining a group.
 To inquire about groups or schedule an initial consultation, call CAPS at 703-993-2380.

-Below is a list of the groups planned for Fall 2013.
+Below is a list of the groups planned for Spring 2014.